Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 ### pXO2 Results
-Similar to pXO1, we calculated the summary statistics of coverage across the complete pXO2 plasmid for each sample (Table 2).
-We observe very similar patterns of coverage compared to pXO1.
+Similar to pXO1, we calculated the summary statistics of coverage across the complete pXO2 plasmid for each sample .
+We observed similar patterns of coverage.
 Again NYC sample SRR174708 has the best mean coverage (4.5x), but each of the NYC samples again have a median coverage of 0x.
 The *B. anthracis* 0.5x control has a mean coverage of 1.34x (median 1x).
 Again the mean coverage improves as the estimated coverage of *B. anthracis* reads increases.
-Finally, as before, the *B. cereus* control includes low levels of pXO2 coverage.
+Finally, as before, the *B. cereus* control contained low levels of pXO2 coverage.

-#### Table 5: Summary statistics of per base coverage against pXO2 for NYC samples and controls.
+#### Summary statistics of per base coverage against pXO2 for NYC samples and controls.
 ###### *NYC Subway System*
 | Study      | Min. | 1st Qu. | Median | Mean   | 3rd Qu. | Max  | Coverage Plots |
 |------------|------|---------|--------|--------|---------|------|----------------|